Maercusxch/eJPT_Notes/2_Assessment Methodologies/02_Footprinting & Scanning.md

 - **Port Scanning:** It can perform various types of port scans to discover open ports on target hosts.
 - **Service Version Detection:** Nmap can determine the versions of services running on open ports.
 This info helps in understanding the software stack and potential vulnerabilites associated with specific versions.
 - **Operating System Fingerprinting:** Nmap can attempt to identify the operating system od target hosts based on characteristics observed during the scanning process.

+### Host Discovery Techniques

+In pentesting, host discovery is a crucial phase to identify live hosts on a network before further exploration and vulnerability assessment.
+Various techniques can be employed for host discovery, and the choice of technique depends on factors such as network characteristics, stealth requirements, and the goals of the penetration test.

+- **Ping Sweeps (ICMP Echo Requests):** Sending ICMP Echo Requests (ping) to a range of IP addresses to identify live hosts.
+- **ARP Scanning:** Using Address Resolution Protocol (ARP) requests to identify hosts within the same broadcast domain.
+- **TCP Syn Ping (Half-Open Scan):** Sending TCP SYN packets to a specific port (often port 80) to a check if a host is alive.
+If the host is alive, it respends with a TCP SYN-ACK.
+This technique is stealthier than ICMP ping.
+- **UDP Ping:** Sending UDP packets to a specific port to check if a host is alive.
+This can be effective for hosts that do not respond to ICMP or TCP probes.
+- **TCP Ack Ping:** Sending TCP Ack packets to a specific port to check if a host is alive.
+This technique expects no response, but if a TCP RST (reset) is recieved, it indicates that the host is alive.
+- **SYN-ACK Ping (Sends SYN-ACK packets):** Sending TCP SYN-ACK packets to a specific port to check if a host is alive.
+If a TCP RST is recieved, it indicates that the host is alive